Artist's Bio

 Statement

-Earth tones and soft pastels envelope many of the people in my paintings to represent diasporic Africans’ inherent ties to Mother Earth in all Her seasons.
-Pastels and foliage lend themselves to their close association with femininity as well as our societal tendency to “genderize” colors (i.e. pink for girls and blue for boys).
-My blending and/or muting of these colors with their complementary colors represents both a disinclination to accept these rigid concepts and a refusal to deny their existence.
+Earthy tones or soft flowery pastels envelope many of the people within in my paintings to represent diasporic Africans’ inherent ties to Mother Earth in all Her seasons.
+Pastels and foliage lend themselves to their close association with femininity as well as our societal tendency to “genderize” color (i.e. pink for girls and blue for boys).
+By blending and/or muting these colors with their complementary colors I display a disinclination to accept these rigid concepts coupled with an intentional acknowledgment of their existence.

-One of the most important aspects of my work are the relaxed and recumbent poses held by the people portrayed.
-More often than not, depictions of Blackness include the contorted and pained faces of the sobbing and harmed, limbs contorted and restrained, flesh bruised and bloodied, and hardened expressions.
-My paintings of everyday, majestic black people calmly, happily and plainly existing resists this insidious erasure of our humanity."
+One of the most important aspect of my work is the relaxed and recumbent posing.
+More often than not, depictions of Blackness include the contorted and pained faces of the distressed and harmed-- limbs contorted and restrained, flesh bruised and bloodied, and hardened expressions.
+My paintings of every day, majestic black people calmly, happily, and plainly existing resists this insidious erasure of our humanity, which includes ubridaled joy and rest."